 Requirement CS-20.
 This section shall describe the instrumentation and the rationale for its selection.
-It shall identify the individual instruments and instrument systems, including their characteristics and requirements, and indicate items that are proposed for development, as well as any existing instrumentation or design/flight heritage.
-It shall provide a clear understanding of how the concept will provide the required data, show how it can be accommodated by the spacecraft, demonstrate that instruments have the necessary (unobstructed, if required) fields-ofview over the measurement period required, describe the technology readiness levels and the approach to bring systems to technology readiness level (TRL) 6 at preliminary design review (PDR).
+It shall identify instrument systems (i.e., individual instruments), instrument subsystems, and instrument components, including their characteristics and requirements, and indicate items that are proposed for development, as well as any existing instrumentation or design/flight heritage.
+It shall provide a clear understanding of how the concept will provide the required data, show how it can be accommodated by the spacecraft, demonstrate that instruments have the necessary unobstructed fields-of-view over the measurement period required, describe the technology readiness levels and the approach to bring each instrument to technology readiness level (TRL) 6 at preliminary design review (PDR).
 If no development plan is needed, the reasons for this shall be explicitly stated and the rationale shall be described.
-A description of each instrument design, with a block diagram showing the instrument systems and their interfaces, along with a description of the estimated performance of the instrument, shall be included.
-These instrument and performance characteristics (which shall be considered as requirements on the flight system) shall include mass, power, volume, data rate(s), thermal, pointing (such as control, stability, jitter, drift, and accuracy), relevant resolution, observable precision, retrieved parameter sensitivity and accuracy, and calibration requirements.
-This section shall demonstrate that the instrumentation can meet the measurement requirements, including factors such as retrieval results for each remote sensor, error analysis of the information in all sensors, vertical and horizontal resolution, and signal-to-noise (S/N) calculations.
-It shall also discuss effects, such as radiation, temperature and contamination, on each instrument's measurement capabilities as a function of mission time.
+A preliminary description of each instrument design, with a block diagram showing the instrument subsystems and components, and their interfaces, along with a description of the estimated performance of the instrument, shall be included.
+These performance characteristics (which shall be considered as requirements on the flight system) shall include mass, power, volume, data rate(s), thermal, pointing (such as control, stability, jitter, drift, accuracy, etc.), spatial and spectral resolution, observable precision, retrieved parameter sensitivity and accuracy, and calibration requirements.
+This section shall demonstrate that the instrumentation can meet the measurement requirements, including factors such as retrieval results for each remote sensor, error analysis of the information in all sensors, vertical and horizontal resolution, signal-to-noise (S/N) calculations, etc. It shall also discuss environmental effects, such as radiation, temperature, and contamination, on each instrument's measurement capabilities as a function of mission time.